 Remember, Munich has an excellent public transport network.
 Between the buses, trams, and the U Bahn, you will be able to explore the rest of Munich with ease.

-The cool and trendy neighborhood of Schwabing is a large suburb immediately north of Altstadt.
+Schwabing is a cool and trendy neighborhood, located immediately north of Altstadt.
 It’s divided into two neighborhoods, Schwabing-Freimann and Schwabing-West.

 As one of the most affluent neighborhoods in Munich, this is a hub of chic cafes, stylish boutiques, and excellent restaurants.
 There is a good shopping opputinities at Leopoldstrasse, Hohenzollernstrasse, and Karstadt which is the classic German department store.